Good Teacher, what shall I do that I may inherit eternal life?" Jesus said to him, "Why do you call me good? No one is good but God alone.

 The Trinitarian Reponse

 But the passage is not about whether WE say Jesus is good nor not.
 The passage is about what JESUS said.
 He is the one who said, "Why do you call me good?
 No one is good but God alone."
-No one would say such a thing unless he wanted to point out that their words were misdirected.
+No one would say such a thing to someone else unless they wanted to correct them and point out that their words were misdirected.

 1. The Significance of of Jesus' words